pqkhoa99/ecommerce/README copy.md

     - The accrued interest is applied to the account balance at 2 decimal places by default
 #### Localize and Delocalize:
     - Using helper func localize_timestamp and delocalize_timestamp to converse from UTC to +7:00 or from +7:00 to UTC
+#### Pre-posting-code:
+    - Check denomination
+    - Check transaction amount
-#### Rebalance:
+#### Rebalance
     - The post_posting_code will rebalance address AVAILABLE_BALANCE and AUTH based on the instruction type
-    - With posting instruction type HARD_SETTLEMENT and TRANSFER: rebalance address AVAILABLE_BALANCE
+    - With posting instruction type HARD_SETTLEMENT and TRANSFER: implement later
-    - With posting instruction type AUTHORISATION: rebalance address AUTH
+    - With posting instruction type AUTHORISATION: implement later
-    - With posting instruction type SETTLEMENT: rebalance address AVAILABLE_BALANCE and AUTH
+    - With posting instruction type SETTLEMENT: implement later
-    - With posting instruction type RELEASE: rebalance AUTH
+    - With posting instruction type RELEASE: implement later
-    - With posting instruction type AUTHORISATION_ADJUSTMENT: rebalance AUTH
+    - With posting instruction type AUTHORISATION_ADJUSTMENT: implement later